 But Zuckerberg’s altruism is questioned here; does he want the internet to be more accessible or Facebook since there is no market left for him in the developed countries?
 So basically in these countries, the growth of Facebook is almost stranded.
 In these developing countries, poverty and lack of food are bigger issues to be addressed than internet accessibility.

 To this, Zuckerberg says, “The reason why they’re not on [the Internet] is they don’t know why they would want to get access to it.”

 Internet.org on the field

-Facebook has partnered with Bharti Airtel which propagates its subscribers in Kenya to access Internet.org which provides access to basic internet services for health, education, finance, employment, communication and local information related issues.
+Facebook has partnered with Bharti Airtel which propagates its subscribers in Kenya to access Internet.org which provides access to basic internet services for health, education, finance, employment, communication, and local information-related issues.
 Data will only be charged when one tries to access services outside the free basic ones.
-But the same question is asked again that people go hungry in Kenya, most of the natives are poverty stricken.
-Then how will they afford internet or better data plans?
-It will be mean to show them the benefits of internet and then tempt them to spend money to get more out it, because that is something most people in Kenya will fail to do.
+But the same question is asked again that people go hungry in Kenya, most of the natives are poverty-stricken.
+Then how will they afford the internet or better data plans?
+It will be mean to show them the benefits of the internet and then tempt them to spend money to get more out of it because that is something most people in Kenya will fail to do.

 In Zambia, the Asikana Network is using Internet.org to educate the women of their country more about their legal rights.

 But still, this is not considered to be a philanthropic move on part of Zuckerberg as in order to expand the business, Facebook needs to be more accessible worldwide.
-Though, a report by Deloitte claims that making internet more accessible to the people of the developing nations could benefit the mass by opening 140 million job opportunities.
-Also 160 million people will be lifted from below poverty line.
+Though, a report by Deloitte claims that making the internet more accessible to the people of developing nations could benefit the mass by opening 140 million job opportunities.
+Also, 160 million people will be lifted from below the poverty line.

 E-commerce makes its way in